The #futureEstLat is on its way!

 In January 2019, the national responsible authorities of Estonia (Ministry of Finance) and Latvia (the Ministry of the Environmental Protection and Regional Development) agreed to initiate the programming process of the Interreg VI-A – Estonia-Latvia Programme 2021-2027.
 Throughout 2019 the task force - representatives of the national responsible authorities, the managing authority and the joint secretariat - carried out preparatory activities and discussions for launching the programming in 2020.

-The JPC has gathered three times in 2020 to agree on the procedures and discuss the thematic focus of the new programme.
+The JPC has gathered four times in 2020 to discuss and agree on the procedures and thematic focus of the new programme.
 In addition, the JPC has decided that the State Shared Service Centre (Riigi Tugiteenuste Keskus) will continue as managing authority for the new programme 2021-2027.

 As for the thematic concentration, the European Commission has provided a limited list of Policy Objectives (PO-s) and Specific Objectives (SO-s) that the programme can choose from to build its strategy.